vrodriguezf/deepvats/README.md

 # Deep VATS
 > Deep learning Visual Analytics for Time Series

 The main objective of DeepVATS is to combine cutting-edge research in neural networks and visual analytics of time series.
-It is inspired by projects such as [https://link.springer.com/article/10.1007/s00371-019-01673-y](Timecluster) and The [https://projector.tensorflow.org/](TensorFlow Embeddings Projector), in which tools are created to interpret the content of neural networks trained with visual and textual data.
+It is inspired by projects such as [Timecluster](https://link.springer.com/article/10.1007/s00371-019-01673-y) and the [TensorFlow's Embeddings Projector](https://projector.tensorflow.org/), in which tools are created to interpret the content of neural networks trained with visual and textual data.
 This allows to verify how the internal content of a neural network reveals high-level abstraction patterns present in the data (for example, semantic similarity between words in a language model).

 ![General scheme of DeepVATS.
 Visualizing the embeddings can help in easily detecting outliers, change points, and regimes.
 ](https://i.imgur.com/zkmUQtl.png)